inuyasha1027/besiege-game/README.md

 add minimap (use clipping?)
-improve asthetics of map (add rough edges and noise/textures, roads, forests, other details) test on android
+improve asthetics of map (add rough edges and noise/textures, roads, forests, other details) test on android add ruins

+castles:
+serve as military strongholds (better defense than most towns, more troops, not much economic benefit but important for territorial control.
+Spawns scouting parties.

 final map goals:
 40 cities (or bigger!)